Tennessee Hunting License: Cost, Requirements & How to Apply

 Do I need hunter education to hunt in Tennessee?

-Yes, Tennessee requires hunter education for first-time buyers.
-Required for all first-time buyers.
-Apprentice Hunter Education Permit ($11) allows up to 3 years to complete.
-The state accepts hunter education certificates from other states.
+Yes, hunter education is required for all first-time buyers.
+The Apprentice Hunter Education Permit ($11) allows up to 3 years to complete the course.

 Can non-residents hunt in Tennessee?